YC0315/better_pvn/README.md

 ## Introduction
-This is a pose estimation method based on pixel-wise voting.
-This method is based on PVNet and is improved.
-Therefore I provide a link to **PVNet**（https://github.com/zju3dv/clean-pvnet） for review, and thanks again to Peng et al. for their excellent work.
+This code is a pose estimation method based on pixel-wise voting strategy.
+Our proposed method is improved based on PVNet.
+So we provide PVNet here for reference(https://github.com/zju3dv/clean-pvnet), and thanks again to Peng et al. for their excellent work.

-I made the following change：
+We made the following change：
 - [x]  A DDL loss for learning unit vector-field is proposed for PVNet weak constraints